The Complete Guide To Advanced Clinical Facials

 Nourishing face mask

-The advanced clinical facial is then completed with a nourishing face mask which again is tailored to your skin needs and to target any specific concerns.
+The advanced clinical facial is normally completed with a nourishing face mask.
+Again this should be tailored to your skin needs and to target any specific concerns.
 This step helps to refresh the skin giving a brighter, firmer and smoother complexion.
+Some masks are also oxygenating.
+These help boost the blood flow in your face, which is vital for creating a youthful, radiant-looking complexion.

 Advanced clinical facial benefits

-- Improved circulation – having good circulation in the face is important as it allows the body to produce more collagen and elastin.
+• Improved circulation – having good circulation in the face is important as it allows the body to produce more collagen and elastin.
 Both of these are needed if you want the skin to stay wrinkle-free and youthful in appearance for longer.

-- Resurface the skin – your skin can be subject to the build-up of old cells and secretions which over time can cause the skin to appear dull, flakey or congested.
+• Resurface the skin – your skin can be subject to the build-up of old cells and secretions which over time can cause the skin to appear dull, flakey or congested.
 Having an advanced clinical facial can be a great way to resurface the skin and keep it feeling (and looking) healthy.

-- Boost collagen – increasing the amount of collagen in your skin is needed to keep the elasticity in the skin and smooths fine lines and wrinkles.
+• Boost collagen – increasing the amount of collagen in your skin is needed to keep the elasticity in the skin and smooths fine lines and wrinkles.

-- Treat skin conditions – advanced clinical facials can work well for a range of skin conditions like acne, hyperpigmentation, texture and skin ageing.
+• Treat skin conditions – advanced clinical facials can work well for a range of skin conditions like acne, hyperpigmentation, texture and skin ageing.
 These can be hard to treat on their own.
 Regular personalised advanced facials alongside at-home treatments like Tretinoin and Obagi skincare can help you treat acne and other skin conditions.

 Advanced clinical facial procedure: how does it work?

-On the day of your treatment, you’ll have a consultation with the aesthetic doctor who is performing your facial.
+On the day of your treatment, you’ll have a consultation with the practitioner who is performing your facial.
 This allows them to assess your skin’s condition, discuss your skincare needs, and create the right advanced facial for you.
 The consultation doesn’t take too long, but it gives our experts the time to design a facial which targets your specific concerns and gives you the results you’re looking for.

 Advanced clinical facial recovery and aftercare